THE PLACE WHERE SOURDOUGH STARTS...

 A HOME FOR YOUR STARTER

-If you have a plastic container with a loose fitting lid, about 2 litres capacity, then you have the perfect vessel for starter to live in.
-If you only have, say, a honey container with a tight sealing lid, then puncture the lid with a knife so a little air can pass through.
+If you have a plastic container with a loose fitting lid, about a litre capacity, then you have the perfect vessel for starter to live in.
+If you only have, say, a honey container with a tight sealing lid, fine.
+Starter doesn’t need much air.
+By opening the lid once a week, you will be providing enough air for the starter to breathe for another week.

 Ultimately, this will become your starter's abode.
 It lives in your refrigerator between uses, and will be left out before use to thaw slightly, so as activity is happening.
 If you are in a warm climate in mid summer, you will need to only bring the starter out of the fridge for an hour or less when you are making bread.
 If you live in a cold climate, the starter may live out of the fridge all the time.
 This of course something which you will adapt according to your experience - but I have found that the fridge is the best default storage area, as they run at a consistent temperature and are reasonably immune from airborne contaminants.